What is editing?

 What do I need?

 Editing software is a must.
 Apple's iMovie for Mac works well and is free.
-Movie Maker for Windows is free also.
+Open Shot for Windows is free also.
 Some other programs used by professional editors include Final Cut Pro which is available on Mac, Adobe Premiere, available on Mac and Windows and DaVinci Resolve.

 You can also find some great tutorials for all these different editing software online and we've listed some here:

-iMovie: Vimeo Film School have a series of very helpful and easy to understand video tutorials, starting with Ep 1: Introducing iMovie
+iMovie: Vimeo Video School have a series of very helpful and easy to understand video tutorials.

 Final Cut Pro X: Ripple Training have a create series of short how-to videos on YouTube.
 Here's a playlist of all those videos.